scumjr/headless-fde/README.md

 ## Remote unlock

-Connection to the Dropbear SSH server (*#2*) is made using the same SSH private key than the one used during the installation.

-    $ ssh -o UserKnownHostsFile=/dev/null -o FingerprintHash=md5 -i ./conf/id_rsa root@172.16.111.13
-    The authenticity of host '172.16.111.13 (172.16.111.13)' can't be established.
-    ECDSA key fingerprint is MD5:6b:6a:80:67:fd:dd:13:c5:4f:af:1e:31:bb:a1:98:9b.
-    Are you sure you want to continue connecting (yes/no)? yes
-    Warning: Permanently added '172.16.111.13' (ECDSA) to the list of known hosts.
-    To unlock root partition, and maybe others like swap, run `cryptroot-unlock` To unlock root-partition run unlock

-    BusyBox v1.22.1 (Ubuntu 1:1.22.0-19ubuntu2) built-in shell (ash) Enter 'help' for a list of built-in commands.

-One can use the `unlock` command (thanks to `conf/crypt_unlock.sh`) to unlock the disk.
-If a valid passphrase is entered, you'll be disconnected and the system will boot:

-    # unlock
-    Please unlock disk sda5_crypt:
-      WARNING: Failed to connect to lvmetad.
-Falling back to device scanning.
-      Reading all physical volumes.
-This may take a while...
-      Found volume group "ubuntu-vg" using metadata type lvm2
-      WARNING: Failed to connect to lvmetad.
-Falling back to device scanning.
-      2 logical volume(s) in volume group "ubuntu-vg" now active
-    cryptsetup: sda5_crypt set up successfully
-    Connection to 172.16.111.13 closed.

-The passphrase can also directly be written to a FIFO pipe, but no information whether the disk is successfully unlocked will be displayed:

-    # echo -ne 'Correct Horse Battery Staple' > /lib/cryptsetup/passfifo
-    # exit
+Just send the passphrase through the TLS tunnel:

+    echo -ne 'passphrase | \
+    socat STDIO OPENSSL:172.16.111.13:443,cert=conf/keys/client.pem,cafile=conf/keys/server.crt

+That's it!
+If the passphrase is correct, the disk will be unlocked and the system will continue to boot.
+If the commonName of the server certificate is not the same as the host given on the command line, socat fails with the error `certificate is valid but its commonName does not match hostname`.
+In that case, append the option: `,commonname=host` to the command line.

 ## Connection to the unlocked system

-One can finally connect to the target system (*#3*) using the login/password specified during the install.
+One can finally connect to the target system using the login/password specified during the install.
 Yeah!

     $ ssh user@172.16.111.13